Formats and related files

 - modelling for the LTFM extends at least as far as the year ending June 2060;

-- the LTFM’s projections are not intended to assess the Government's fiscal strategy;
+- the LTFM’s projections are not intended to represent the Government's fiscal strategy;

 - in regard to the last point. the LTFM projects individual operating and capital expenditure classes with their own particular cost drivers, such as changes in the recipient population and expense growth factors based on historical averages, rather than restricting their growth to a share of projected operating or capital allowances; and